Shin Megami Tensei IV: Gameplay

-Plot
+Synopsis

 Setting and characters

 Shin Megami Tensei IV takes place in a world separate from the rest of the Shin Megami Tensei games, even though recurring demons and abilities are present.
 The two main locations are the Eastern Kingdom of Mikado, a feudal society inspired by Medieval Europe which is secretly controlled by angels; and Tokyo, a modern-era city enclosed in a rock dome and overrun by demons.
-Prior to the game's events, when Tokyo became a demon stronghold and was threatened with destruction by angels, a member of Tokyo's Counter-Demon Force tamed the God Masakado (マサカド), fusing with him to create the protective dome over Tokyo.
+Before the game's events, when Tokyo became a demon stronghold and was threatened with destruction by angels, a member of Tokyo's Counter-Demon Force tamed the God Masakado (マサカド), fusing with him to create the protective dome over Tokyo.
 Mikado is built on the dome's surface.
 After the dome is created, only twenty years pass in Tokyo while over a thousand years pass in the Kingdom of Mikado.
 Remnants of Tokyo's technology, studied by the Mikado church as "mystic relics", remain scattered throughout the land.